MicrosoftDocs/azure-devops-docs/docs/boards/extensions/dependency-tracker.md

 - **Partner**: Check one or more check boxes for the leaf node of the Area Paths participating in the dependencies.

 > [!NOTE]
 > Filter options are dependent on the [configuration](#configuration) defined for the Dependency Tracker.
-Also, only those options that correspond to work items which XXXX to w ork items that meet the filter criteria.
+Also, only those options that correspond to work items which XXXX to work items that meet the filter criteria.
 For example, if you don't have any work items assigned to Sprint 4, then the Sprint 4 option won't appear in the filter options for the Iteration Path.

-### Supported dril-ldowns
+### Supported drill-downs

 Several views provide interative visualization through drilldowns.